-Diabetes educators are health professionals qualified to practise in a range of health disciplines including nursing, dietetics, podiatry, psychology, medicine, physiotherapy and Aboriginal Health.
-Diabetes educators have a core body of knowledge and skill in the biological and social sciences, principles of teaching and learning, communication and counselling, as well as experience and advanced knowledge in the care of people with diabetes and those at risk of diabetes, and have diabetes education included in the scope of their employment1.
+Credentialled Diabetes Educators (CDEs) are health professionals qualified to practise in a range of health disciplines including nursing, dietetics, podiatry, pharmacy, medicine, and exercise physiology.
+CDEs have a core body of knowledge and skill in the biological and social sciences, principles of teaching and learning, communication and counselling, as well as experience and advanced knowledge in the care of people with diabetes and those at risk of diabetes, and have diabetes education included in the scope of their employment (1).

-An ADEA Credentialled Diabetes Educator is a full member of ADEA, has completed an ADEA accredited post-graduate diabetes education course and a period of supervised clinical practice and activities that fulfil the continuing education and professional development requirements of the ADEA Credentialling Program1.
+An ADEA CDE is a full member of the ADEA, has completed an ADEA accredited post-graduate diabetes education course and a period of supervised clinical practice and activities that fulfil the continuing education and professional development requirements of the ADEA Credentialling Program (1).

-ADEA encourages and recommends that all health professionals practising in a diabetes education role:
+ADEA encourages and recommends that all health professionals practicing in a diabetes education role: